 Spyderbat’s automation features for securing multi-cloud environments include:

 - Detecting compromised virtual machines and containers across cloud platform providers, including Linux VMs and bare metal installations.

 - Projecting a live map of causal connections between events across all clouds and virtual machines, enabling analysts and operators to trace root causes for operational and security concerns.

 For containers and Kubernetes clusters, Spyderbat offers a suite of automated capabilities that combine to create granular visibility into otherwise opaque environments.

 - Recording comprehensive activity records for all containers from creation to termination

 - Providing DVR-like functionality for container states by allowing users to view container activity records at any selected point in the past

 Spyderbat’s open platform enables programmatic integration into existing development workflow and operations.
-With Spyderbat handling this fleet of complex security tasks that would be a nightmare to attempt to replicate manually, your teams have the confidence to maintain a healthy release cadence and development velocity by reducing interrupt-driven work and secure runtime environments throughout the SDLC development.
-Having the capability to effectively intercept attacks as they occur – and not after days of downtime – eliminates the need to worry about the unknowns lurking beyond the perimeter.
+With Spyderbat handling this fleet of complex security tasks that would be a nightmare to attempt to replicate manually, your teams have the confidence to maintain a healthy release cadence and development velocity.
+Reduce your interrupt-driven work and secure your runtime environments throughout the Software Development Lifecycle.